james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 # Table of Contents

-This is an exhaustive post, divided into several sections.
+This is an exhaustive tutorial post on Gatling load testing, divided into several sections.

-If you are new to Gatling, I would recommend following through each of the sections in order.
+If you are new to Gatling load testing, I would recommend following through each of the sections in order.
 Or if you already have some experience with Gatling, I have designed the content so that you can jump to any section and find the information you are looking for.

 1. [Installation of Gatling from Website Download](#1-installation-of-gatling-from-website-download)
 2. [Gatling Recorder](#2-gatling-recorder)